n64decomp/ido/README.md

 ![Screenshot](/screenshots/screenshot2.png)

-An interactive ncurses debugger for the global optimization pass of the IDO mips compiler.
+An interactive ncurses debugger for the global optimization pass of the IDO C compiler.

 # Compilation